dtokazaki/NavSense/README.md

 With all of this finished, the NavSense program should start on reboot.
 As long as all hardware components are connected in the right places, NavSense should be fully functional.
-Below is the full bash script that can also be found in the NavSense git repository (Listing B.2).
-To run the program manually (as opposed to only on reboot), view Listing B.3 below.
+Below is the full bash script that can also be found in the NavSense git repository.
+To run the program manually (as opposed to only on reboot)

 ``` {.bash language="bash" caption="Installation Script for NavSense"}
 #!/bin/bash